 Henry Gray Wishart was born at 6 am on 3 April 1890 at 6 Victoria Place in Clydebank.
-He was the third of four children of David Wishart, an iron driller from Perth, and his wife, Elizabeth Aslett.
+He was the fourth of five children of David Wishart, an iron driller from Perth, and his wife, Elizabeth Aslett.
 Before his birth, Henry’s father had served twenty-one years as a gunner with the Royal Marines Artillery and stationed on various ships during his military career, including the Rodney, Invincible and Bullfinch.
 He saw action during the Anglo-Egyptian war of 1882 and is likely to have met his wife Elizabeth while based in Portsmouth.

 In 1891 Henry was living with his family at 6 Kilbowie Road in Clydebank, however; tragically three years later, shortly after Henry’s fourth birthday, his father died of pneumonia.
 As a result, Elizabeth decided to move the whole family back to Hampshire, and by 1901 they were living in a terraced house at 11 Londesborough Road in Portsmouth.
 Henry and his brother George were still at school while his mother took in laundry and brother David contributed to the household income working in a shipyard as a fitter.